Return of the technocrats: Biden aims for ‘normal’ after four years of tumult

 With the Trump administration, by contrast, “everyone was scrambling to figure out what was going on,” he said.

-Biden’s nominees have also been making the rounds, such as a visit by Treasury Secretary nominee Janet Yellen with the National Association of Manufacturers executive committee.
+Biden’s nominees also have been making the rounds, such as a visit by treasury secretary nominee Janet Yellen with the National Association of Manufacturers executive committee.

 It was “a very candid, open, frank conversation,” said Jay Timmons, the group’s president.